tukanoma/WebPlaya/README.md

 ### Keyboard shortcuts.

 - Play or Pause : Space key
 - Fast-forward or rewind 1s :  ➡️ or ⬅️
 - Fast-forward or rewind 1/10s : Shift + ➡️ or ⬅️
 - Volume : ⬆️ or ⬇️
 - Mute audio :  M key
+- Fullscreen : F key
+- Screenshot : S key (in fullscreen mode still works)

 The time format for jumping is xx:xx:xx, and it is also possible to input only minutes or seconds.
 (note that if the time entered exceeds the length of the video, only a screenshot of the current frame will be generated)